mainsail-crew/MainsailOS/src/modules/net/filesystem/boot/WiFi-README.txt

     so make sure you use an editor that accounts for this.
     Linux expects the line feed (LF) newline character.

 What does that all mean?
-What have I todo now?
+What have I to do now?
 ----------------------------------------------

-For short, get a proper text editor of your choice.
+First, ensure you have a proper text editor.
 Recommendations are Notepad++, VSCode, Atom or SublimeText.

 ################################################################################